praxis/praxis-site/docs/reference/design/actions.md

 Each of the available actions for an endpoint are defined using the `action` method.
 At a minimum, an action definition must have a name and at least one route.
 It's a good idea to add a description for each action so Praxis can use it when generating documentation.
 In addition to a description an action can also specify:

 * `routing`: paths that should map to this action
-* `params`: the structure of the incoming query string and the parameters you expect tofind in it
+* `params`: the structure of the incoming query string and the parameters you expect to find in it
 * `payload`: the structure of the incoming request body
 * `headers`: specific named headers that Praxis should parse and make available to this action
 * `responses`: type and code of the possible responses the action can generate
 * `nodoc!`: this action should not be included in documentation.
-Also any types defined withinits payload or parameter blocks will not appear in the generated documentation.
+Also any types defined within its payload or parameter blocks will not appear in the generated documentation.

 ## Routing